mikful/mike-blog/_posts/2020-06-12-Udacity-Capstone-Part-2-Implementation.md

 <p style="text-align: center;">Fig 12.
 Improvement using SOTA model</p>
 <p>&nbsp;</p>

-Finally, a full 5-Fold Cross-Validation training was undertaken for both the Noisy and Curated set as detailed in Figure 9 in Section III: Implementation above, with some tweaks to the spectrograms settings, i.e. using `top_dB` of 60 to ensure only the most prominent Noisy Set features were captured by the mel-spectrograms.
+Finally, a full 5-Fold Cross-Validation training was undertaken for both the Noisy and Curated set as detailed in Figure 9 in the Implementation section above, with some tweaks to the spectrograms settings, i.e. using `top_dB` of 60 to ensure only the most prominent Noisy Set features were captured by the mel-spectrograms.
 This this approach achieved the final score of 0.69788, a marked improvement that would have gained a bronze-medal position in the competition and could certainly be improved upon further.

 [^19]: [https://github.com/lRomul/argus-freesound](https://github.com/lRomul/argus-freesound)
 [^22]: [https://medium.com/@mnpinto/multi-label-audio-classification-7th-place-public-lb-solution-for-freesound-audio-tagging-2019-a7ccc0e0a02f](https://medium.com/@mnpinto/multi-label-audio-classification-7th-place-public-lb-solution-for-freesound-audio-tagging-2019-a7ccc0e0a02f)